 7. Help with glucose metabolism, reducing glucose spikes leading to fewer acne breakouts.

 8. They work just as effectively for areas that are hard to reach with topical treatments (such as the back).

 Couldn't a healthy diet alone achieve these results?

 Unfortunately, it's not always possible to eat the perfect diet.
-The right vitamins and supplements can help bridge this gap and make sure you're getting the ideal amount of the nutrients that you need to support healthy skin.
+The right vitamins and supplements can help bridge this gap and ensure you're getting the ideal amount of the nutrients you need to support healthy skin.

 What ingredients should I look for in an acne supplement?